HloleloRampete/HLORAM373_BCL2401_GroupB_Hlolelo-Rampete_DJS02/README.md

 This project focuses on enhancing a web-based Whole Number Divider application.
 It's designed to help students apply their knowledge of error handling, guided by specific user stories.
 Before proceeding, familiarise yourself with the Gherkin syntax, a crucial tool for understanding user stories and requirements.
 Refer to the provided reading materials for a comprehensive guide.
 Below is the HTML and JavaScript code for a “Whole Number Divider”.
 At the moment it only meets two user stories (see below under “Resolved Stories”).
 Please ensure that it meets all user stories listed below:

-This exercise provides user stories in [the Gherkin syntax](https://docs.behat.org/en/v2.5/guides/1.gherkin.html).
-Please make sure you understand the use and meaning of this syntax before continuing.
-Check out this resource from [Cucumber](https://cucumber.io/docs/gherkin/reference/).

 #### Project Overview